phockett/ePSproc/docker/readme.md

 A one-liner for this (assuming a `github` directory mounted with local code): `docker exec jupyterlab-ePSproc-dev /home/jovyan/github/ePSproc/docker/localinstall.sh`, or run via a terminal in the container, e.g. `docker exec -it jupyterlab-ePSproc-dev bash` to connect.

+Note the script defaults to `~/github` for the install, pass a different path if required, e.g. `docker exec jupyterlab-ePSproc-dev /home/jovyan/github/ePSproc/docker/localinstall.sh /path/to/repos`.

 #### Compose + ePSproc install